sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 yast2 ntp-client
 {% endhighlight %}

-Then on a serial consle finally register your product by running
+Then on a serial console finally register your product by running

 {% highlight shell %}
 yast2 registration